The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Method

 \subsubsection{Instruments}

 We have simulated JWST observations of TRAPPIST-1e transiting its host star.
 JWST is a 6.5~m tip-to-tip segmented telescope, equivalent to a full circular aperture of 5.6~m of diameter.
 Previous studies have showed that the NIRSpec Prism (covering the $0.6-5.3~ \mu m$ region at resolving power R=300) is the JWST instrument most adapted to characterize the atmosphere of temperate terrestrial planets \citep{Fauchez:2019, Lustig_Yaeger2019,Pidhorodetska_2020,Wunderlich2020}.
-Indeed, this spectral region contains various molecular signatures of interest such as O$_2$, H$_2$O, NO$_2$, N$_2$O, CH$_4$, CO and CO$_2$.
-The latter may likely be the only one with a strong enough absorption feature (at 4.3 $\mu m$) to be detectable with JWST in a reasonable number of transits, when clouds and hazes are present in the atmosphere.
+Indeed, this spectral region contains various molecular signatures of interest such as O$_2$, O$_3$, H$_2$O, NO$_2$, N$_2$O, CH$_4$, CO and CO$_2$.
+The latter may likely be the only one with a strong enough absorption features to be detectable with JWST in a reasonable number of transits (i.e. achievable in 5 JWST cycles assuming a constant 4 transit observation per cycle as in Cycle 1), when clouds and hazes are present in the atmosphere.
 It has therefore been suggested as the best proxy to detect the atmosphere of habitable planets \citep{Fauchez:2019,Turbet:2020trappist1review}.
-Note that JWST General Observer (GO) and Guaranteed Time Observations (GTO) proposals have also been awarded for the NIRISS and MIRI instruments that will attempt molecular detection.
+Note that JWST Guaranteed Time Observations (GTO) proposals have also been awarded for the NIRISS and MIRI instrument that will attempt molecular detection with four transit observations (program 1331).
 In this work we compute spectra from 0.6 to 20 $\mu m$, across the range of both JWST NIRSpec Prism and MIRI medium-resolution spectrometer (MRS) and present the figures at R=100 offering the best visibility for multiple spectrum plots.
+Signal-to-noise ratios (S/N) and number of transit estimations are only presented for NIRSpec Prism.